 Shiftclicking is not an option.

-trueto allow rows to be deselected if you hold down
+trueto prevent rows from being deselected if you hold down

-Ctrland click the row.
-By default the grid disallows deselection of rows (i.e. once a row is selected, it remains selected until another row is selected in its place).
+Ctrland click the row (i.e. once a row is selected, it remains selected until another row is selected in its place).
+By default the grid allows deselection of rows.

 true, rows won't be selected when clicked.
 Use, for example, when you want checkbox selection, and don't want to also select the row when the row is clicked.

-When you pass data to the grid, it wraps each data item in an node.
+When you pass data to the grid, it wraps each data item in a node object.
 This is explained in the section Client-Side Row Model.
 When you query for the selected rows, there are two method types: ones that return nodes, and ones that return data items.
 To get the selected nodes / rows from the grid, use the following API methods:

 api.getSelectedNodes(): Returns an array of the selected nodes.